Systemik-Solutions/sia_site/_sources/3. Word Frequencies/Word Frequencies.md

 # Word Frequencies

-Word Frequencies can measure the frequency of certain words or sets of words (NGrams) within a Text by breaking the text down into blocks.
+Word Frequencies can measure the frequency of certain words or strings of words (NGrams) within a Text by breaking the text down into blocks.

-An example of how you might use Word Frequencies is to analyse the frequencies of the words “has” and “hath” throughout all of Shakespeare’s plays.
+An example of how you might use Word Frequencies is to analyse the frequencies of the words “has” and “hath” throughout a selection of Shakespeare’s plays.
 Go to [Case Studies](https://systemik-solutions.github.io/sia_site/6.%20Case%20Studies/Case%203.html#case-3) to work through this example.

 ## Platform Process